CAPLTER/caplter-research-protocols/CoreBirding/CoreBirding_PointCount_Protocol.md

 ## **Additional Observers**

 The primary observer may be accompanied to the point by an additional observer when required for safety reasons; however, *only the observations of the primary observer should be recorded on the datasheet*.
 To avoid any bias that would invalidate the data collected, the secondary observer should not verbalize, point out birds, or give any non-verbal cues to the primary observer (e.g., looking at a bird with binoculars is a non-verbal cue).
 The secondary observer should position him/herself to minimize disturbance to birds as well as to the primary observer.
-Ideally, the secondary observer will stand near the primary observer (so the secondary observer doesn't prevent birds from coming near the primary observer).
+Ideally, the secondary observer will stand near the primary observer (so the secondary observer does not prevent birds from coming near the primary observer).
 The observer should sit down or stand so that he/she does not obstruct the primary observer's views.

 * Please note in the *"Site Condition"* section of the datasheet if an additional observer was present during the count.